Virohan Allied & Healthcare Programs

 Almost every NEET question is asked directly or indirectly from the NCERT lines or diagrams.
 Therefore, it is very crucial to read the NCERT textbook line by line for biology and highlight the most important points and definitions.

 Concept maps and flowcharts are very helpful in learning the sequence of a process.
-For example, stages of Prophase I in Meiosis I, which is a frequently asked topic in NEET.
+For example, stages of Prophase I in Meiosis I, are a frequently asked topic in NEET.

 MCQs can be conceptual in nature or memory-based.
 In both cases, solving PYQs and mock tests helps your brain think and memorise the concepts.
 This ensures high accuracy and boosts confidence during exams.